wp-plugins/csv-2-post/readme.txt

 MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.
 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-= When To Update =

-Update all plugins and themes...after you have backedup all your sites files and data.
-Files only or data only is not a suitable backup.
-I recommend running updates when you have a free hour ahead of you to reverse the changes should anything go wrong.